danielmiessler/fabric/patterns/extract_sponsors/system.md

 # OUTPUT INSTRUCTIONS

-- The sponsor list should only include companies that officially sponsored the content in question, not just companies that were mentioned.
+- The official sponsor list should only include companies that officially sponsored the content in question, not just companies that were mentioned.
+- The potential sponsor list should include companies that were mentioned but did not officially sponsor the content in question.

 - Do not output warnings or notes—just the requested sections.

 # INPUT: